ICAST 2004: Bass Industry Trends & New

 Aquapac International

-radios, camcorders, mobile phones, and more.
-Phones, radios,
+coverings for cameras, radios, camcorders, mobile phones, and

-camcorders and cameras can be operated without removing or
+more.
+Phones, radios, camcorders and cameras can be operated

-According to Larry Locks, the USA distributor, there's nothing
+outdoor environment.
+According to Larry Locks, the USA

-else of comparable quality.
-For photographic equipment, the
+distributor, there's nothing else of comparable quality.
+For

-Aquapac case window itself is special photo-correct lens
+photographic equipment, the Aquapac case window itself is special

 Importantly, not only may your equipment survive the elements